vsch/idea-multimarkdown/README.md

 [Pipe Table Formatter](https://github.com/anton-dev-ua/PipeTableFormatter) A plugin that is great for formatting tables.
 I use to pretty up the tables in markdown and find it a great compliment to idea-multimarkdown.

-[.gitignore](http://hsz.mobi) to add .gitignore file brains to the IDE and allows idea-multimarkdown to show files and links to these files that will only resolve locally because they are not under git vcs.
+[.gitignore](http://hsz.mobi) to add .gitignore file brains to the IDE and allows idea-multimarkdown to show files and links to files that will only resolve locally because they are not under git vcs.

 The Background
 --------------